IgorTodorovskiIBM/zoau-node/README.md

 ## System Requirements

-* ZOAU v1.1.0 or above should be installed on the system: https://www.ibm.com/support/knowledgecenter/SSKFYE_1.1.0/install.html
+* ZOAU v1.1.0 or above is required on the system.
+  * For more details, visit: https://www.ibm.com/support/knowledgecenter/SSKFYE_1.1.0/install.html

 ## Setup